The primary job of a founder of any new business is to remove risk.

 They may have been unpleasant to look at, but they follow many of the design principles that modern software is built on.
 The classic book “Universal Principles of Design,” is as relevant in 2021 as it was in 2003.
 Ditto for the 1988 book “The Design of Everyday Things” by Don Norman.

 Bad design impairs your product’s ability to solve your customer’s problems.
-It’s important to both provide the functionality that your customers need and make that functionality usable through
+It’s important to both provide the functionality that your customers need and make that functionality usable through good great design.

 Product risk is the third category that should be considered.